-Post-disaster studies have provided ample evidence for secondary adverse impacts that result from insufficient responses to a disaster and can amplify the direct impacts of a disaster (Gotham & Greenberg, 2008; Chamlee-Wright and Storr, 2010; Wiek et al., 2010).
-This affects particularly vulnerable populations such as women, children, and minorities, who are usually hit hardest in disasters and flawed recovery processes (Edwards, 2009; Abramson et al., 2010; Awotona, 2010).
-Several insufficient responses to the Great Eastern Japan Earthquake have put additional pressure on the affected populations and hindered the initialization of a speedy recovery.
-They included the dominance of partial interest groups, paucity of coordination, inadequate communication, lack of stakeholder engagement, incompetence, and so forth (Park et al., 2011).
-A prominent and well-documented problem of post-disaster emergency response and recovery is the ineffective and inefficient use of aid funds (Wiek et al., 2010; Dong, 2011; Dovers and Handmer, 2012).
+Post-disaster studies have provided ample evidence of how secondary adverse impacts resulting from insufficient responses to a disaster and can amplify a disaster's direct impacts (Gotham & Greenberg, 2008; Chamlee-Wright and Storr, 2010; Wiek et al., 2010).
+Impact amplification particularly affects vulnerable populations such as women, children, and minorities; individuals who are usually hit hardest by disasters and flawed recovery processes in the first place (Edwards, 2009; Abramson et al., 2010; Awotona, 2010).
+Several insufficient responses to the Great Eastern Japan Earthquake have put additional pressure on affected populations and hindered a speedy recovery.
+The dominance of partial interest groups, paucity of coordination, inadequate communication, lack of stakeholder engagement, and general incompetence are just a few examples of such hindrances (Park et al., 2011).

+The ineffective and inefficient use of aid funds provides an especially prominent and well-documented postdisaster emergency response and recovery issue (Wiek et al., 2010; Dong, 2011; Dovers and Handmer, 2012).
 In the Great Eastern Japan Earthquake case, problems with assistance have appeared in short-, medium- and long-term recovery efforts.
-One of the case presenters, Makoto Hatakeyama, described many problems with the response to the disaster.
-There was more than enough emergency aid, but governmental and non-governmental agencies struggled to use it effectively due to a lack of coordination and proper delivery structures.
-Some people continued receiving instant meals long after they were not needed.
-Local governments were also overwhelmed.
-In medium-term recovery efforts, local governments struggled to find local people with the necessary administrative skills.
-Outsiders who volunteered had administrative skills but were unfamiliar with the local context.
-Some medium-term problems could become long-term problems.
-Fish farmers receive large subsidies from the central government and are therefore unmotivated to work.
-Much of the financial investment for rebuilding goes to people and organizations that need it the least rather than those who need it the most.
-These insufficient responses trigger adversarial developments.
+Presenter and fisherman Makoto Hatakeyama described many problems with disaster response efforts.
+In the short term, insufficient governmental and non-governmental coordination and delivery structures squandered the ample quantity of emergency aid available.
+For example, it was not uncommon for people to receive instant meals long after they were actually needed.
+In medium-term, local governments struggled to find local people with the necessary administrative skills to advance recovery efforts.
+Outsiders who volunteered had administrative skills but were unfamiliar with the local contexts.
+Several medium-term problems, if nothing is done, may become long-term problems: fish farmers who receive large central government subsidies may lose motivation to work.
+In addition, financial investment for rebuilding has flowed by graft instead of need.
+Such inadequate response measures foster an adversarial social context.
 Because of problems managing the response to the disaster, many Japanese lost trust in the government's ability to respond to large natural disasters in general.
-Another example for impact amplification due to insufficient responses is the fear that radiation contaminated large regions, which continues to damage farming and fishing industries across the country (Takahashi, 2011; Kurihara et al., 2012).
+Another example for long-term impacts and impact amplification due to insufficient responses is the fear that radiation contaminated large regions, which continues to damage farming and fishing industries across the country (Takahashi, 2011; Kurihara et al., 2012).

-Resilience is the ability of a system to withstand disturbances and continue to function (Folke, 2006).
-A resilient society can withstand even major disturbances like the Great Eastern Japan Earthquake.
-On a more structural base, it is therefore important to reflect on the specific vulnerabilities that put this particular region and populations at risk.
-The earthquake and tsunami represent strong disturbances that overwhelmed some of Japan's social, technological and natural systems, i.e., some of these systems moved from stable functioning nuclear power generation at Fukushima, was destroyed.
+These instances of failed disaster responses demonstrate the importance of reflecting on the structural vulnerabilities that place this particular region and population at risk.
+The earthquake and tsunami represent strong disturbances that overwhelmed some of Japan's social, technological and natural systems, i.e., some of these systems moved from stable functioning to non-functioning systems.
+Much of northeastern Japan's infrastructure, including nuclear power generation at Fukushima, was destroyed.
 More resilient technological systems might have withstood the disasters (Park et al., 2011).
-But a resilient society displays more critical features than resilient infrastructures (Tweed and Walker, 2011).
-In fact, technological systems' resilience depends on robust social systems and human-nature relationships.
+But a resilient society displays more critical features than robust infrastructures (Tweed and Walker, 2011; Anderies et al., 2012).
+A technological systems' resilience depends on robust social systems and human-environment relationships.
 Fisheries and rural communities, which were weak before, were severely damaged or destroyed by the impacts of the earthquake and tsunami.
 Insufficient job and business opportunities in eastern Japan had been causing depopulation and social disintegration for years before the earthquake, reducing the region's resilience and response capabilities of the people (Matanle, 2011).